DevExpress/aspnet-security-bestpractices/README.md

 Take into account the following rules to mitigate this vulnerability:

-1. Perform server-side validation of the uploaded file type by specifying the ASPxUploadControl.AllowedExtensions property.
+1. Perform server-side validation of the uploaded file type by specifying the [AllowedExtensions](http://help.devexpress.com/#AspNet/DevExpressWebUploadControlValidationSettings_AllowedFileExtensionstopic) property.
 2. Disable file execution in the upload folder ([https://stackoverflow.com/questions/3776847/how-to-restrict-folder-access-in-asp-net])

 ### 2.2.
 Getting unauthorized access to an uploaded file